-Another purposes are :
+Other purposes are:

 - a.
 Demonstrating compliance with regulatory requirements. - b.
 Knowledge and experience development. - c.
 Site characterization and disposal facility design. - d.
-Control and disposal facility. - e.
-Support public trust. - f.
-Support the confidence of decision makers and the scientific.
+Supporting public trust. - e.
+Supporting the confidence of decision makers.

-- 1) Identifying Infrastructure - ✓ The site of NSD for demonstration disposal is located in association with the Radioactive Waste Installation (RWI) and the Interim Storage (IS) located in the Nuclear Serpong Area (NSA).
-So that the infrastructures are included to the in that zone. - ✓ The candidate of NSD facility is located in the NSA, PUSPIPTEK Area, Serpong,
+1) Identifying Infrastructure

-Banten (Figure 1).
+- ✓ The site of NSD for demonstration disposal is located in association with the Radioactive Waste Installation (RWI) and the Interim Storage (IS) located in the Nuclear Serpong Area (NSA).
+So that the infrastructures are included to the in that zone. - ✓ The candidate of NSD facility is located in the NSA, PUSPIPTEK Area, Serpong, Banten (Figure 1).